-- meet that child's and the school's needs.
-This might include the involvement of other agencies such as Social Services or Psychological expertise. - 11.9 Under section 131 of the School Standards and framework 1998, corporal punishment is prohibited in all school and is a criminal offence.
+- 11.8 The child is removed and taken to a member of the Senior Leadership Team (SLT), who contacts the child's parents within 24 hours and records of the incident will be kept. - 11.9 An Incident Form is completed, and the situation discussed with the Head or Deputy Head, who will work with the member of staff and parents to devise an action plan to meet that child's and the school's needs.
+This might include the involvement of other agencies such as Social Services or Psychological expertise. - 11.10 Under section 131 of the School Standards and framework 1998, corporal punishment is prohibited in all school and is a criminal offence.
 Under no circumstances will the threat of corporal punishment be used at Newland House School.

-12. Incident form
+12. Incident form CPOMS

-- 12.1 This is used to record: - any incidents involving a child, or anyone employed in school, resulting in personal injury or damage to property - loss, theft, or damage to property - any other incidents or matters of a serious nature. - 12.2 These incidents are ones that might give rise to disciplinary or legal action or become a matter of public interest. - 12.3 Incident Forms should be used to record all details and are available on 3SYS see

-Appendix 2.
-An email alert of an incident is sent to the Deputy Head (Prep) or the Head of Pre-Prep who then liaise with the person who raised the incident and monitor the pattern of behaviour.
+- 12.1 This is used to record: - any incidents involving a child, resulting in personal injury or damage to property - loss, theft, or damage to property - any other incidents or matters of a serious nature. - 12.2 These incidents are ones that might give rise to disciplinary or legal action or become a matter of public interest. - 12.3 Incident Forms should be used to record all details and are available on CPOMS see Appendix 2.
+An email alert of an incident is sent to the Deputy Head (Prep) or the Head of Pre-Prep and other relevant members of staff, who then liaise with the person who raised the incident and monitor the pattern of behaviour.